Christmas in Spain - Granada

 This is the Court of Myrtles (Patio de los Arrayanes).
 It was thought that these patios were one way women, who rarely went out, could enjoy the outdoors in these patios.

-This is the Grand Hall of the Ambassadors (Gran Salon de los Embajadores).
-It was here that the sultan sat on a throne and received foreign emissaries.
-The room is a perfect cube.
-The ceiling is made of 8000 pieces of inlaid cedar!
-It was amazing!
-Two very important historical events took place in this room.
+took place in this room.
 Here in 1492 the last Moorish king (Boabdil) signed the terms of surrender and then fled to Africa.
 And it was in this room that Christopher Columbus presented his proposal that Isabel and Ferdinand finance his sea voyage, sailing west to reach the Orient in the east.

-If you have seen any pictures of the Alhambra, you have probably seen this one. this is the Courtyard of the Lions (Patio de los Leones).
 The stone lions are really a fountain clock - a gift from a Jewish leader of Granada.
 It is thought that the 12 lions represent the 12 tribes of Isreal.
 It used to spout water (it's a fountain) but it was also a clock - a different lion spouted water each hour.
 Interestingly when the Christians conquered the Moors they took the fountain apart to see how it worked and it hasn't worked since!
 The courtyard has 124 columns.
 The sections of the columns are held together by lead fittings that allow for bending (for example during earthquakes - and as you can see it has held up well, even through earthquakes!).

 This is the Hall of the Abencerrajes (Sala de los Abencerrajes) - named for the legend of the Abencerraje family - in which 36 Abencerraje family members' heads were stacked in the pool in the center of this room in an attempt by the sultan to ensure that the son of his new wife (as opposed to Boabdil, the son of his first wife) would become the next sultan.
 Yuck!
-(As you can see, Joseph and Daniel just eat these stories up!)

 This is the part of the palace that Washington Irving lived in when he served as the US ambassador to Spain in 1829.
-He was really taken by the Alhambra and in these rooms he wrote "Tales of the Alhambra" which rekindled interest in this wonderful place and led to its recognition and preservation as a national treasure.
+He was really taken by the Alhambra and in these rooms he wrote "Tales of the Alhambra" which rekindled interest in this wonderful place and led to its recognition and preservation as a national tre

-The Patio de la Acequia.
+The Patio de

 We loved Granada!
 We loved Spain (and Gibraltar and Morocco)!
 It was a great week!
 Now back to Germany!